NathanSmallcalder/frameworks_and_languages_module/technical_report.md

     //Mutable
 ```

 Mutable objects prevent the program from re-allocating space on the same variable, allowing the program to alter the variable when needed.
-However other variables in JS are immutable, when creating a new variable they all require a new object for each unique value.
+However other variables in JS are immutable, when creating a new variable they all require a new object for each unique value, taking up space within the program.

 References<br>
 https://developer.mozilla.org/en-US/docs/Glossary/Mutable <br>